EmberObject

 , etc.) work nicely and safely with TypeScript.
 In each of these cases, the same caveats apply as with EmberObject

-itself, and you should follow the ember-classic-decorator workflow with them as well if you are converting an existing app or addon.
+itself, and you should follow the workflow with them as well if you are converting an existing app or addon.
 However, because these base classes themselves descend from EmberObject

 , you will not be able to remove the base classes as you can with your own classes which descend directly from EmberObject